pawelc/docs/toread_copulas.md

 2013 - Generalized autoregressive score models with applications 2013 - Dynamic Copula Networks for Modeling Real-valued Time Series 2014 - The copula information criteria
-2014 - Model-based clustering of Gaussian copulas for mixed data 2014 - Archimedean copulas derived from utility functions 2015 - Tail negative dependence and its applications for aggregate loss modeling
+2014 - Financial Calculus: An Introduction to Derivative Pricing (book) 2014 - Model-based clustering of Gaussian copulas for mixed data 2014 - Archimedean copulas derived from utility functions 2015 - Tail negative dependence and its applications for aggregate loss modeling